kubeflow/kubeflow/ROADMAP.md

 # Kubeflow Roadmap

-## Kubeflow 1.8 Release, Planned: May 2023, Releasing: Oct 2023
+## Kubeflow 1.8 Release, Planned for release: Oct 2023
-The Kubeflow Community plans to deliver its v1.8 release in Oct 2023 per this timeline(pending link).
+The Kubeflow Community plans to deliver its v1.8 release in Oct 2023 per this [timeline](https://github.com/kubeflow/community/tree/master/releases/release-1.8#timeline).
 The high level deliverables are tracked in the [v1.8 Release](https://github.com/orgs/kubeflow/projects/58/) Github project board.
-The v1.8 release process will be managed by the v1.8 [release team](https://github.com/kubeflow/community/blob/a956b3f6f15c49f928e37eaafec40d7f73ee1d5b/releases/release-team.md) using the best practices in the [Release Handbook](https://github.com/kubeflow/community/blob/master/releases/handbook.md)
+The v1.8 release process will be managed by the v1.8 [release team](https://github.com/kubeflow/community/blob/a956b3f6f15c49f928e37eaafec40d7f73ee1d5b/releases/release-team.md) using the best practices in the [Release Handbook](https://github.com/kubeflow/community/blob/master/releases/handbook.md).

 ### Themes
 * Kubernetes 1.25 and 1.26 support
 * Kubeflow Pipelines v2.0 GA release
 * Security plan for future releases, specifying what are the security requirements and actions required by each WG.
-On that same area, there are efforts for improving security scans and support for rootless container images.
 * Training Operator support for the koordinator gang scheduler and CEL validation
-* Volumes viewer in the volumes UI to interact with PVCs
+* Volumes viewer to interact with PVs and manage files and file structures using Volumes UI (rather than CLI commands)
-* Adding oauth2-proxy as an alternative for oidc-authservice (to be deprecated soon)
+* OIDC Authservice moving to a Kubeflow owned and managed container registry

 ### Detailed features, bug fixes and enhancements are identified in the Working Group Roadmaps and Tracking Issues:
 * [Training Operators](https://github.com/kubeflow/training-operator/issues/1809)